The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-I must depart the palace and head towards the arena.
-There are hundreds of animals to shoot arrows and javelins at, as I do every morning to exercise my proficiency, as a gladiator.
+I must depart the palace and make my way to the arena.
+There are hundreds of animals to shoot with arrows and javelins, as I do every morning to hone my proficiency as a gladiator.

 ECLECTUS.

-Shall I tell thy mistress that thou shalt return in the midday afterwards?
+Shall I inform thy mistress that thou shalt return at midday?

 COMMODUS.

-Tell Marcia to wait for me in my bedchamber.
+Tell Marcia to await me in my bedchamber.
 I have a delightful surprise for her.

 SCENE IV.

-At the entryway, nigh the bedchamber of the emperor, inside the Imperial Palace.
+At the entryway, near the Emperor’s bedchamber, inside the Imperial Palace.

 Eclectus informs Marcia that Commodus has left the palace.
-They are alone to discuss the planned assassination of the haughty emperor in privacy.
+They are alone to discuss, in private, the planned assassination of the haughty Emperor.

 MARCIA.